T-Mobile quarterly results top estimates as subscribers grow

 Sources also told Reuters that Warren Buffett's Berkshire Hathaway Inc and John Malone's Liberty Media Corp were exploring an investment of $10 billion to $20 billion in Sprint.

 "I would say we have the same but maybe more opportunities from an inorganic or an expansion standpoint than we had last quarter," Chief Executive John Legere said on the company's post-earnings conference call.
-"I feel equally as strong about all of the same things I did last time."

-On the company's earnings call in April, Legere said satellite TV provider Dish Network Corp had access to content and spectrum and noted Sprint had "an awful lot of scale and a good customer base."
-He also said that Amazon.com Inc and Internet players "should be thought about because they drive great value for shareholders."
+In April, Legere said satellite TV provider Dish Network Corp had access to content and spectrum and noted Sprint had "an awful lot of scale."
+Amazon.com Inc and internet companies should be considered because "they drive great value for shareholders," he added.

+As for Sprint, "investors may begin to rethink whether they want a merger, or at least, whether they want one now," Craig Moffett, an analyst at MoffettNathanson, said in a note.
+Shares of T-Mobile and Sprint trade at similar multiples of earnings before interest, tax, depreciation and amortization (EBITDA) despite T-Mobile's stronger performance, he said.

-The carrier added 786,000 phone subscribers in the second quarter ended June 30, up from 646,000 in the year-earlier period.
+T-Mobile added 786,000 phone subscribers who pay a monthly bill in the second quarter ended June 30, up from 646,000 in the year-ago period.
 Analysts on average had expected net additions of 607,000, according to research firm FactSet.

 Churn, or customer defections, was 1.1 percent, a record low.